SahilAnower/EcomEase/README.md

 - **Message Brokers**: Integration with RabbitMQ for asynchronous communication for inventory updates.
 - **Feign Clients**: Inter-service communication using declarative REST clients.
 - **Database Management**: SQL scripts for schema creation and seamless database integration.
+- **Docker Containerization**: Using `docker-compose.yml` files for containerization of application.

 ## Architecture
 The system is built with a modular architecture: